zeyneppguler23/ECM1410_Object_Oriented_Programming/README.md

 - To run unit tests, use the following command: `java -jar testfile.jar`.
 - Ensure the `testfile.jar` is in the same directory as your compiled package.

-## Author Information

-- [Your Name]
-- [Your Partner’s Name]

-## Notes

-For more information, please refer to the course document on Object-Oriented Programming Development Paradigm.